itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 &nbsp;

+### Boot and Logon related

-- [**Create_100files.etl**](https://github.com/itoleck/WindowsPerformance/issues/3) - 100 files were being created.
-Can you find the issue with disk performance in this trace?
+- **StorageEnumPerf.etl** - Can you find the difference in start up performance between storage types?

+- [**Shutdown60.etl**](https://github.com/itoleck/WindowsPerformance/issues/7) - Another shutdown trace, can you find out why Windows took too long to shutdown?

+- [**LongShutdown.etl**](https://github.com/itoleck/WindowsPerformance/issues/6) - Can you find out why Windows took too long to shutdown?

 - [**SlowBoot1.etl**](https://github.com/itoleck/WindowsPerformance/issues/4) - Can you find the 2 issues with slow Windows boot and login performance?